 Supporting the return of displaced families

-Since the start of its operations in Iraq, FSD has destroyed more than 22,500 improvised mines.
+Since it began operations in Iraq, FSD has destroyed more than 23,000 improvised mines.
 This vital work has allowed many displaced families to return home and rebuild safely.
 Shepherds can once again graze their animals without danger, and children can play outdoors without fear.
 By raising community awareness of the dangers of improvised mines, FSD helps reduce the risk of accidents in areas that still await clearance.

-In 2024, FSD’s programme in Iraq was supported by the United States Department of State, the United Nations Mine Action Service (UNMAS), the Canton of Geneva, GGL Austria, and private donors.
+In 2025, FSD’s mine action programme in Iraq was funded by the United States Department of State, the Canton de Genève and private donors.

 explosive devices located and destroyed